Flybe swings to profit; shares slip on Lufthansa warning

 Robin Byde, an analyst at Cantor Fitzgerald Europe, said there may be some downward revisions of forecasts for Flybe after Lufthansa's warning.

-Analysts on average expect Flybe to report an adjusted pretax profit of 20.02 million pounds in the year ended March 2015, according to Thomson Reuters I/B/E/S.
+Analysts on average expect Flybe to report an adjusted pretax profit of 20.02 million pounds ($33.6 million) in the year ended March 2015, according to Thomson Reuters I/B/E/S.

 Flybe, whose investors include billionaire financier George Soros, launched a turnaround programme last January, cutting costs by giving up airport slots, slashing jobs, exiting unprofitable flight routes, and grounding surplus aircraft.